bartificer/programming-by-stealth/docs/pbs129-eslint.md

 };
 ```

-I have removed the extra configuration comment for 'semi', because it's part of the default setting in `airbnb-base`.
+I have removed the extra configuration in the rules section for 'semi', because it's part of the default setting in `airbnb-base`.

 If you now open a fresh copy of `s2xmas.mjs` you will see that ESLint reports different problems and even the version that was fine with the `standard` code style, now has wavy lines.